sailpoint-oss/golang-sdk/api_v3/docs/AccessProfile.md

 ### NewAccessProfile

-`func NewAccessProfile(name string, owner AccessProfileOwner, source AccessProfileSourceRef, ) *AccessProfile`
+`func NewAccessProfile(name string, owner OwnerReference, source AccessProfileSourceRef, ) *AccessProfile`

 NewAccessProfile instantiates a new AccessProfile object This constructor will assign default values to properties that have it defined,